 Historic and Classic motorsport is that branch of the sport where vehicles from a past era are used in friendly rivalry to allow them to be exercised in a manner that the manufacturers intended.
 It is not a branch of the sport where series and trophies for winning races are held in higher regard than the sheer enjoyment of being involved.

-The Historic and Classic Advisory Commission will provide:
+The Historic Advisory Commission will provide:

 A framework of competition regulations for vehicles produced during the time period covered by the Commission’s brief being to:

 Provide to competitors and officials regulations that will be as clear and useable as practicable.
 They will provide stability in the regulations to allow competitors to build vehicles with the confidence that the vehicle, if built to comply with current regulations, will continue to comply in future years if it is not modified from its build specification.

 Endeavour to provide for vehicles to be able to retain as near as possible their original appearance, and where necessary retain the ability to be used as everyday cars.

 Safety standard regulations appropriate to the vehicles covered by the Commission.

 Whilst recognising that the safety requirements of the era covered by the Commission were of a lower level than current, the Commission will ensure that the respective vehicles are as safe as is possible in the context of motorsport.
 This may mean that the standards required will be higher than ever envisaged by the vehicle manufacturers of the time.

 Protection of the brand name “Historic Race Meeting” and obvious derivatives of that name.